Thomas Joseph Toolen: Early life and education

 Thomas Joseph Toolen was born in Baltimore, Maryland, one of six children of Thomas and Mary (née Dowd) Toolen.
 His parents were both natives of County Roscommon, Ireland, and his father died in 1897.
 Toolen received his early education at the parochial school of Our Lady of Good Counsel Church, and attended Loyola High School and Loyola College.

 When he first told his mother he wanted to enter the priesthood at age 12, she expressed her doubt but finally agreed to send Thomas to a seminary when he came of age.
 He made his theological studies at St. Mary's Seminary in Baltimore.

 Priesthood

 On September 27, 1910, Joseph Toolen was ordained a priest by Cardinal James Gibbons at the Cathedral of the Assumption.
 He then went to study canon law at the Catholic University of America in Washington, D.C., where he earned a Bachelor's degree in 1912.
-His first assignment was as a curate at St. Bernard Church in Baltimore, where he remained until he was named archdiocesan director of the Society for the Propagation of the Faith in 1925.
+His first assignment was as a curate at in Baltimore, where he remained until he was named archdiocesan director of the Society for the Propagation of the Faith in 1925.